carbon-language/carbon-lang/docs/design/sum_types.md

 ## Overview

 In Carbon, a _sum type_ is a type whose values are grouped into several distinct named cases, called _alternatives_.
-A value of a sum type logically consists of a _discriminator_ tag that identifies which alternative is present, together with that alternative's value if it has one.
+A value of a sum type notionally consists of a _discriminator_ tag that identifies which alternative is present, together with that alternative's value if it has one.
 Sum types are typically handled with pattern matching.